samolubukun/PARK-Auto-Dealer-Management-System/README.md

 ## Credits

 The Park Auto Dealer Management System builds upon the foundation of the Auto Dealer Management System created by the team at [Source Code Ster](https://www.sourcecodester.com/php/15371/auto-dealer-management-system-phpoop-free-source-code.html).
-We express our gratitude for their initial work and contribution to the development of this project.
+I express my gratitude for their initial work and contribution to the development of this project.

-The enhancements and additional features of the Park Auto Dealer Management System were implemented by [Olubukun Samuel](https://github.com/samolubukun).
+The enhancements and additional features of the Park Auto Dealer Management System were implemented by me [Olubukun Samuel](https://github.com/samolubukun).